 Kieron has been an incredible supporter of the CEEMC and the British Law Centre.
 He has prepared mooting advice, delivered lectures and spoken about life at the English Bar, representing one of our long-term sponsors (Inner Temple).

-Inner Temple (Master of the Bench); QC at Francis Chamber Building
+Inner Temple (Master of the Bench); KC at Francis Chamber Building

 Mark has more than twenty years experience of common law practice advising and representing clients in a broad range of cases including personal injury, professional negligence, rating, costs, trusts of land, property disputes and village greens.

 Against this wide background he has developed an expertise in the law of religious liberty and is recognized as the country’s leading practitioner in ecclesiastical law.